The Kramer Guitars Years

 Across genres, Kramer aluminum-neck instruments were embraced by players who valued clarity, precision, and durability.

-Stanley Clarke, Johnny Graham of Earth, Wind & Fire, 10cc, Kansas, Hank Williams Jr., The Johnny Cash Band, and The Jacksons were among the early adopters who carried this innovation onto world stages.
+Stanley Clarke, Johnny Graham of Earth, Wind & Fire, 10cc, Kansas, Gene Simmons of KISS, Hank Williams Jr., The Johnny Cash Band, and The Jacksons were among the early adopters who carried this innovation onto world stages.

-What began as an experiment quickly became a movement.
+What began as an experiment quickly became something much bigger.

 The Eddie Van Halen Moment

-By the early 1980s Kramer reached Eddie Van Halen at a pivotal moment in rock history.
-Eddie recognized the performance advantages, but the original aluminum design proved heavier than his playing style demanded.
+By the early 1980s, Kramer connected with Eddie Van Halen at a pivotal moment in rock history.
+He recognized the performance advantages of the aluminum neck, but the weight and feel didn’t fully align with his playing style.

 The MTV Era